Vyral/base-template/_posts/2018-06-29-5-things-you-should-not-compromise-on-as-a-buyer.md

 {% include pullquote.html %}

 If you have any questions for me or you are interested in buying or selling a home here in Memphis, please feel free to give me a call or send me an email.
-I look forward to hearing from you soon.
+I look forward to hearing from you soon.<br>&nbsp;